Killing of Claire Parry: Affair

 Parry and Brehmer met through work in 2005.
 At the time, Brehmer was a police officer and Parry worked at Royal Bournemouth Hospital.
 A few years later, they began an 'on and off relationship'.
 Parry and Brehmer had been having an affair for over ten years, however, prior to her death, she had faced the realisation that whilst her marriage was ending and that Brehmer was not who she thought he was, finding that he was a 'womaniser', involved in other affairs.

 Parry's husband had suspected the affair months before Parry's death.
 Parry's husband hid his daughter's mobile in Parry's car and tracked Parry's location using an app.
 Parry's husband stated that he located evidence of the affair, including an email from Brehmer to Parry stating that she would 'never love someone as much as him'.
 It also included Parry's husband finding bookings for Travelodge on their joint bank account and under the couple's bed, a male's rugby shirt.

-In February 2020, Parry's husband confronted her, to which Parry confessed she had slept with Brehmer on one occasion.
-Parry stated that this had happened 'years ago'.
-Parry's husband met with Brehmer, who gave him a 'well rehearsed' response regarding the affair.
+In February 2020, Parry's husband confronted her, and Parry confessed she had slept with Brehmer on one occasion, 'years ago'.
+Parry's husband met with Brehmer, who provided a 'well rehearsed' response regarding the affair.

-Due to the suspicions, the Parry's marriage had faced difficulty and they attended counselling as a result.
-Despite this, Mr Parry decided he was going to leave his wife in March 2020 and the couple were only living together due to the coronavirus lockdown.
+Suspicion over the affair led to difficulties within the Parrys' marriage, resulting in them attending counselling.
+Despite this, Mr Parry resolved to leave his wife in March 2020.
+At that time, the couple were only living together due to the coronavirus lockdown.